Manager, Security Services

 Another thing to remember when trying to understand how you feel is looking at the context.
-While it does not excuse harmful behaviour, sometimes people bring the negative attitudes from home to the school/work.
-Had the person had a fight with someone and taking it out on you or was it a targeted attack?
+While it does not excuse harmful behaviour, sometimes people bring negative attitudes from home to school/work.
+Has this person had a fight with someone and is taking it out on you or was it a targeted attack?

 Remember the 24-hour rule.
-Someone may have said/wrote about you that you want to counter or argue but it might have been a rare incident that had to do with issues in the person life and not about you.
-While is not right, you need to decide if how severe it was and if you should react.
+Someone may have said/wrote about you that you want to counter or argue but it might have been a rare incident that had to do with issues in the person’s life and is not actually about you.
+While their actions are not right, you need to decide how severe it was and if you should react.
 If it does not require immediate attention, such as a physical attack or threat to your safety, wait and determine how you feel after 24-hours.
-If you are still feeling hurt or bullied after you take a break and take a step back to look at the situation, then it is time to talk to that person or seek assistance.
+If you are still feeling hurt or bullied after you take a break, then it is time to talk to that person or seek assistance.

 If the bullying is happening online and you do not wish to confront the person, you can block them, unfriend them, report images, or change your privacy settings.

-If you choose to speak to you bully, make sure that you are mentally prepared and understand your feelings.
-Ask to speak to them privately or if you have sought help from another student or from faculty you have them with you as a third-party observer.
-Have the specific incidents that have caused you trouble ready as examples, and make sure you are assertive but not aggressive.
+If you choose to speak to your bully, make sure that you are mentally prepared and understand your feelings.
+Ask to speak to them privately or if you have sought help from another student or from faculty, have them with you as a third-party observer.
+Prepare a list of the specific incidents that have caused you trouble, and make sure you are assertive but not aggressive.
 You want to clearly state your feelings in a calm, collected manner.
-Try not to scream, or make accusations.
+Try not to scream or make accusations.
 Try not to be “sink to their level”.
 You do not want to fight a bully by becoming a bully yourself.